Here’s how long it takes to restart a laptop or computer on average:

 Let’s get started!

 What Is Involved in a Restart of a Computer?
+(2 Things)

 It boils down to the fact that computers do a lot of work to shut down and startup.

 Depending on your hardware and software, that work can be done relatively quickly or relatively slowly, and that is why a simple average isn’t very meaningful.

-Shutting Down a Computer
+#1 Shutting Down a Computer

 From there, it has to kill tasks, clear temporary folders, and go through a ton of safety checks to make sure everything can shut down without causing harm.

-Once upon a time, these processes took minutes.
-With modern computers, they are a lot faster, but they still depend heavily on the build of your computer.
+Modern computers are a lot faster, but they still depend heavily on the build of your computer.

-For the most part, you can expect shutdown to take anywhere from 10 seconds to 2 minutes.
+For the most part, you can expect the shutdown to take anywhere from 10 seconds to 2 minutes.

 #2 Booting up a Computer

 When the computer starts up, it has to do a lot of work.

 This is where you can press a key to interact with the basic input and output settings of the computer.

 This is where it goes through the list of kernels (and a ton of other procedures).

 From there, the visuals and controllers have to load so you can see things on your screen and control your mouse and keyboard in order to interact with it all.

 With modern computers, you’re looking at anywhere from 15 seconds to 5 minutes to get through this process.